UltraVanilla/cleanupstupidmojangshit/README.md

 To use, just install and walk near (within 8 blocks radius of) any signs that are broken.
 They will automatically fix themselves.

+Make sure you're using the latest PaperMC version before using, else more bad data may be created.

 ## License

 Licensed under GPLv3